 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thanks.

-Have you ever sat on the side of your bed wondering if you’re having a heart attack?
+Have you ever sat on the side of your bed wondering where your life is headed?

 Leading up to my birthday, I had been experiencing some weird feelings around my chest area.
-Googling “heart attack symptoms” late at night was not on my 2020 to-do list.
+Googling “heart attack symptoms” late at night was not on my 2020 or on my 2021 to-do list.
 We didn’t expect a pandemic to be on that list either.
 But here we are.

 The typical signs and symptoms pop up.
 “Abnormal Heartbeat, Anxiety, Tightness in Chest.”